shariq1989/cookbook/content/recipe/Banana_Bread.md

 +++
 title = "Banana Bread"
 date = "2020-01-18"
-description = "A moist and delicious baked banana bread recipe that our family loves, especially kids.
-It can be made vegan" tags = [
+description = "A moist and delicious baked banana bread recipe that our family loves, especially our kids." tags = [
     "dessert",
     "vegan",